Dog Registration and information

 What do I need to know about microchipping my dog?

-If your dog is lost or stolen, microchips allow it to be easily identified anywhere in New Zealand Aotearoa so you’ll be reunited with your dog quickly.
+If your dog is lost or stolen, microchips allow it to be easily identified anywhere in Aotearoa New Zealand so you will be reunited with your dog quickly.

 How do I transfer a registered dog in from another area?

 There is no cost to transfer a registered dog in from another area.
 You can fill in the form below and take it to one of our service centres or the Council offices in Martinborough.
 You can also scan and send to reg@swdc.govt.nz and you will be sent a tag in the mail.
-Proof of registration will be required as well as personal identification in the form of a valid NZ driver’s License or a valid passport.
+Proof of registration will be required as well as personal identification in the form of a valid New Zealand Driver’s License or a valid passport.

 Fill in the form below and return to the South Wairarapa District Council and email to Bylaws or drop in to one of our service centres or our Martinborough Office.
 When you arrive at your new destination, take your dog’s tag into the new Council.
 They will add you to their database and issue you a new tag for their district.
 Your dog is registered for the whole of New Zealand.
 There is no cost to transfer a registered dog to another area within a registration year (1 July to 30 June).
 You may need to produce ID when registering a dog at a new Council.

-Yes.
-Council can refund the full amount of the remaining months of the current registration year from the date they are notified of the dog’s death.
-You must fill in the declaration form and provide evidence to prove your dog is deceased and the date your dog died.
+Council can also refund the full amount of the remaining months of the current registration year from the date they are notified of the dog’s death but you must fill in the Deceased Dog Declaration Form and provide evidence to prove your dog is deceased and the date your dog died.

 I have rehomed my dog and am no longer responsible for registering it.
 What do I do?